DISPATCHES FROM EXOTIC LANDS

 Crocodiles

-When the migrating wildebeest cross the river there are hungry crocodiles lying in wait.
+When the migrating wildebeest cross the river hungry crocodiles are lying in wait.
 Watching the river seethe and explode while the wildebeest struggle against the dragging current and the snapping jaws is a sight that can barely be watched, but will never be forgotten

 Lions